-Whether you are adventurous or not, I would highly recommend you give this salad a go.
+Whether adventurous or not, I highly recommend you give this salad a go.
 If only to add a new vegetable to your diet.
-Trust me with this one, I'm the fussiest vegetable eater in the universe!
+Trust me with this; I'm the fussiest vegetable eater in the universe!

 Flavourful Fennel Salad

 Fennel has a sweet aniseed flavour.
-The grilled red pepper adds more sweetness to this Fennel salad and we finish it off with dollops of spiced yogurt.
-I add omega 3 seed mix for texture.
+The grilled red pepper adds more sweetness to this Fennel salad, and we finish it with dollops of spiced yoghurt.
+I add omega-three seed mix for texture.
 It's optional but highly recommended.

 If you have been following my salad series, you will notice how I always either grill or roast the vegetables.
-The reason for this is based on Ayurvedic principles.
-When we eat raw food the body has to work harder to break it down and digest it.
-By applying heat we are helping the body with digestion.
-Grilling or roasting are a relatively healthy way of cooking.
-You can eat fennel raw, however, it needs to be sliced very thinly to be able to chew it.
+This is based on Ayurvedic principles.
+When we eat raw food, the body has to work harder to break it down and digest it.
+By applying heat, we are helping the body with digestion.
+Grilling or roasting is a relatively healthy way of cooking.
+You can eat fennel raw; however, it needs to be sliced very thinly to be able to chew it.
 We will leave that for another salad experiment.
-In this fennel salad it is cut into wedges before roasting.
+In this fennel salad, it is cut into wedges before roasting.

 The spiced yoghurt is dairy-free.
 When I say spiced, I don't mean it has the heat that some spices bring.
 I use turmeric for a splash colour, cumin and Kala namak for flavour.
-I like to use Kala namak or black rock salt to add the extra flavour to a lot of my recipes.
-Find out a bit more about Kala Namak in my spiced sweet potato wedges recipe
+I like to use Kala namak or black rock salt to add extra flavour to many recipes.
+Find out more about Kala Namak in my spiced sweet potato wedges recipe.

 Here is a video guide to this grilled fennel salad recipe with red peppers: